Trans Bodies, Trans Selves

-Trans Bodies, Trans Selves: A Resource for the Transgender Community is a 2014 non-fiction book published by Oxford University Press.
-Edited by psychiatrist Laura Erickson-Schroth, it covers health and wellness for transgender and gender non-conforming people.

-It was a 27th Lambda Literary Awards finalist in the Transgender Non-Fiction category and won a 2015 Achievement Award from GLMA: Healthcare Professionals for LGBT Equality.
+Trans Bodies, Trans Selves: A Resource for the Transgender Community is a 2014 non-fiction book published by Oxford University Press about wellness for transgender and gender non-conforming people edited by psychiatrist Laura Erickson-Schroth.
+It was a 27th Lambda Literary Awards finalist in the Transgender Nonfiction category and won a 2015 Achievement Award from GLMA: Healthcare Professionals for LGBT Equality.
 A second edition, with the new subtitle A Resource by and for Transgender Communities, was published in 2022.

 Production

 The project was inspired by the women's health book Our Bodies, Ourselves.
+Editor Laura Erickson-Schroth explained that both books had similar motivations.
+She understood that Our Bodies, Ourselves arose when a group of women felt their medical system, composed of mostly men, was not working for them.
+The women created Our Bodies, Ourselves as a medical manual on topics like abortion, rape, and sexuality.
+Erickson-Schroth worked in psychiatry and LGBT healthcare, and noticed that many transgender patients she met with in medical school had likewise felt underserved and misunderstood by their medical providers.
+She wanted to help compile a book that was written by and for trans people so the community could share information with each other in the same way that Our Bodies, Ourselves had.

 The editor put out a call for submissions in 2011.
 Each section was written under the guidance of expert advisors.
 The foreword is by author Jennifer Finney Boylan.

+Contents

+Trans Bodies, Trans Selves has over 600 pages organized in eight sections.

+Six chapters cover various topics relating to trans topics: